Zydico/portfolio/README.md

 Initially built using Angular (https://zydico.github.io/Website/#/portfolio), I decided to build a new portfolio website from scratch using React after seeing that React has grown massively in popularity recently.

 ## Dev Log
+- 8/19/2025 - Added the backend skills to the About page.
+Added hover detection with logo text labels.
+Inproved performance by preloading images and storing.
+Improved mobile performance.
 - 8/17/2025 - Started the orbiting skills section on the About page.
 Added the Frontend section so far.
 - 8/14/2025 - Added github and linkedin links and icons
 - 8/12/2025 - Hid SVGs for Safari/IOS because of strange behavior...
 Added Contacts page